Zinc futures rise on spot demand | Headlines

 - India

-Zinc prices on Thursday increased by 35 paise to Rs 269.65 per kilogram in the futures trade, tracking a firm trend in physical markets amid a pick-up in spot demand.
+Zinc prices on Monday increased by Rs 1.20 to Rs 268.10 per kilogram in the futures trade, tracking a firm trend in physical markets amid a pick-up in spot demand.

-On the Multi Commodity Exchange, zinc contracts for December delivery traded higher by 35 paise or 0.13 per cent at Rs 269.65 per kg with a business turnover of 1,958 lots.
+On the Multi Commodity Exchange, zinc contracts for December delivery traded higher by Rs 1.20 or 0.45 per cent at Rs 268.10 per kg with a business turnover of 647 lots.

 Marketmen said widening of positions by participants, following a pick-up in demand from consuming industries kept zinc prices higher in the futures trade.